 The school provides regular reports that inform parents of their child's progress in each subject.
 These reports identify areas of strength as well as areas for future development.
 The school encourages parents to contact the school if any issues arise regarding their child's progress as highlighted in the report.
-A summary of the school's arrangements for reporting to parents about students' progress is in Appendix 1.
+Each school has summaries in Appendix 1 of the arrangements for reporting to parents about students' progress.